alanricheh333/Concept-Drift-Retraining-Strategies-for-Predictive-Process-Monitoring/README.md

    	.\venv\Scripts\activate.ps1
 	```

+2. Specify the function you want to run from main.py.

-2. run the project with the command:
+3. Run the project with the command:
     ```
 	python main.py
+	```

+4. You can also call the functions from the cli.py.
+    ```
+    python cli.py {{the function to be used from cli.py}}
     ```